COPE Data: Enhancing Risk Assessment for Insurance

 FAQs

-What is the main benefit of using COPE data in insurance?
+What are the COPE factors in insurance?